+33 1 44 34 61 61

 - Albert Wahl thesis prize from the Chancellery of the Universities of Paris

 Caroline Ruellan has over twenty-five years of experience in corporate law and corporate governance.

-Member of the Supervisory Board of Ardian France and the Board of Directors of Atos SE, Caroline Ruellan closely follows the development of many companies in Europe and the implementation of their governance.
+Member of the Supervisory Board of Ardian France, Caroline Ruellan closely follows the development of many companies in Europe and the implementation of their governance.
 She was interviewed during the preparatory work for the PACTE Law and in the framework of the Club des Juristes’ working group « SPACs and the attractiveness of French law ».
 She contributed to the drafting of the Woerth-Dirx parliamentary information report on shareholder activism and to the Paris Europlace report on « Shareholder Governance and Market Practices » (2019-2020).
 She is a regular speaker on shareholder activism and corporate governance (International Bar Association, Chapter Zero…).